caporaso-lab/gut-to-soil-tutorial/docs/gut-to-soil-16S-tutorial.md

 We're also in the process of refactoring our statistical methods for assessing alpha and beta diversity across groups, using the new [stats plugin](xref:_library-ext#q2-plugin-stats).
 We're therefore holding off on integrating statistical analysis until we have that ready.
-In the meantime, you can refer to you can refer to the [](xref:_amplicon-docs-ext#moving-pictures-tutorial), as well as the [sample-classifier](https://docs.qiime2.org/2024.10/tutorials/sample-classifier/) and [longitudinal](https://docs.qiime2.org/2024.10/tutorials/longitudinal/) tutorials.
+In the meantime, you can refer to you can refer to the [*Moving Pictures*](https://amplicon-docs.readthedocs.io/en/latest/tutorials/moving-pictures.html) tutorial, as well as the [sample-classifier](https://docs.qiime2.org/2024.10/tutorials/sample-classifier/) and [longitudinal](https://docs.qiime2.org/2024.10/tutorials/longitudinal/) tutorials.

 ## Replay provenance (work in progress!)